pandosme/pandosme.github.io/docs/_posts/20203-02-04-ACAP Development.md

 * Fire events
 * Use motion tracking
 * Use image classificatiom
-* Send data on MQTT (using [SIMQTT](https://pandosme.github.io/acap/mqtt/2021/10/18/simqtt.html) as an MQTT proxy.
+* Send data on MQTT (using [SIMQTT](https://pandosme.github.io/acap/mqtt/2021/10/18/simqtt.html) as an MQTT client proxy).

 To build an ACAP, all you need to do is